harrisonritz/harrisonritz.github.io/index.md

 ---

 ## Research Interests
-I'm interested in using optimal control theory to understand how we achieve our goals.
+I use control theory to understand how humans and other animals work to achieve their goals.
 <br>
 [[Curriculum Vitae](./assets/CV/current_CV.pdf)]